sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 This happens to be my final model.

-The features that i used in this are specific only to Broadcom stock itself and are **'Open','Volume','Adj Close' and  'High'**
+The features that I used in this are specific only to Broadcom stock itself and are **'Open','Volume','Adj Close' and  'High'**

 An RMSE of 0.61 is good and means that we can predict with 60 cents of the next day's stock price.
 This is an improvement on the Benchmark model.